April 24 2026

 My reel is a Shimano Nasci 2500 spooled up with 15 pound braided line, paired with a Temple Fork Outfitters Professional, 6'6" long rod, rated for 1/16 to 1/4 ounces (here's a link).

 For lures, I rigged up with a Tsunami Weighted Squid Sabiki, with another Yo-Zuri slow sinking squid jig tied above via a dropper loop.
-Most anglers add multiple squid jigs to a line, but I opted to keep it simple.
+Some anglers add multiple squid jigs to a line, but I opted to keep it simple.

 Fun Action On Light Tackle